 The company is buying the stock using a so-called Dutch auction tender offer, AOL said yesterday in a statement.
 The deal brings the total amount that AOL plans to return to shareholders this year to $1.1 billion.

 AOL, facing a slump in sales, agreed in April to sell and license patents to Microsoft Corp.
-(MSFT) The Internet company is selling more than 800 patents and related applications to Microsoft and will grant the software maker a nonexclusive license to its retained patent portfolio.
+(MSFT:US) The Internet company is selling more than 800 patents and related applications to Microsoft and will grant the software maker a nonexclusive license to its retained patent portfolio.
 AOL still holds more than 300 patents and applications following the transaction.

 In a June 28 filing, Lexmark claimed that IJSS Inc. of Los Angeles was violating a court order handed down in April 2011 barring the importation of toner cartridges that infringe Lexmark’s patents.